wireapp/roman/README.md

 }
 ```

 Your service must be available at the moment `bot_request` event is sent.
 It must respond with http code `200`.
  In case of Websocket implementation it is enough the socket is connected to the Proxy at that moment.

-- `init`: If your Service responded with 200 to a `bot_request` another event is sent. `text` filed contains the name of the conversation your bot is being added
+- `init`: If your Service responded with 200 to a `bot_request` another event is sent. `text` field contains the name
+of the conversation your bot is being added
 ```
 {
     "type": "conversation.init",